-Fauna Class Recommended Placement Mammal Back, upper inside or back of the ear, base of the ventral side of the tail Feet or hind limbs (i.e. fluorescent powder for tracking) Reptile Back or belly Bird Preferred applied to white or pale parts of plumage or to legs (Figure 1).
-Paint/dye should not be applied to the wings of birds due to the possibility of it affecting the aerodynamic properties of the wings (Sharp et al. , 2007).
+Fauna Class Recommended Placement Mammal Back, upper inside or back of the ear, base of the ventral side of the tail Feet or hind limbs (i.e. fluorescent powder for tracking) Reptile Back or belly White or pale parts of plumage or exposed body parts such as legs or bills (Figure 1).
+Bird Paint/dye applied to the wings of birds should be avoided where possible due to the possibility of it affecting the aerodynamic properties of the wings (Sharp et al. , 2007).

-(c) Restrain the animal (refer to department SOPs for Hand Restraint of Wildlife and Animal Handling and Restraint using Soft Containment), exposing the marker application site and leaving the rest of the body in the handling bag or covered with a towel to keep the animal calm.
+(b) Restrain the animal (refer to department SOPs for Hand Restraint of Wildlife and Animal Handling and Restraint using Soft Containment), exposing the marker application site and leaving the rest of the body in the handling bag or covered with a towel to keep the animal calm.

-ANIMAL WELFARE: For any tissue anchorage of temporary markers, the appropriate restraint, anaesthetic, analgesic and antiseptic measures must be taken to avoid pain, irritation and/or infection.
+ANIMAL WELFARE: For any deployment of temporary markers, the appropriate restraint, and antiseptic measures must be taken to avoid pain, irritation and/or infection if required.
 Refer to the department SOP for First Aid for Animals for further information.

-(d) Apply the marker approved by the department's Animal Ethics Committee.
+(c) Apply the approved marker.
 Comments on the application of particular markers are as follows: